apache/shenyu-website/content/en/projects/shenyu/selector-and-rule/index.md

 ---
 title: Selector Detailed Explanation
-keywords: ShenYu
+keywords: Apache ShenYu
 description: detailed explanation of selector and rule
 ---

 ## Features

-This document will introduce the use of selectors and rules in the ShenYu background management system.
+This document will introduce the use of selectors and rules in the Apache ShenYu background management system.
 For the concept and design of selectors and rules, please refer to [Flow Control](../flow-control).

 Please refer to the `deployment` document, choose a way to start `shenyu-admin`.
 For example, [local deployment](../deployment-local).
 After startup, visit `http://localhost:9095`, the default username and password are: `admin` and `123456` .